sjtower/super-lunk-world/room_ideas.md

 1. jump off olmec as he rises

 #Temple / Tidepool
+1. puzzle where you have to carry a caveman corpse and have it revived by a necromancer to jump off of
+1. add more temple blocks to make clear combination

 1. ~~don't hit the door switch~~
 1. ~~throw rock at door switch / key~~
 1. ~~reflect throw via robots/forcefield to hit switch~~